 Applicants should demonstrate more than one of the following attributes:

-• Outstanding achievement in the creation, development and delivery of creative programs for interns, Associates, and/or young architect members of the AIA New York Chapter;
+• Outstanding achievement in the creation, development, and delivery of creative programs for interns, associates, and/or young architect members of AIA New York

 • Traditional or alternative career path, with demonstrated passion for pursuit of registration

-• Strong letters of support detailing personal and professional contributions; and/or
+• Strong letters of support detailing personal and professional contributions

 • Inspiring statement of contribution.

-• AIA New York Chapter Member in good standing
+• AIA New York member in good standing

-• Recently licensed architect, having achieved initial licensure within the U.S. and it’s territories between January 1, 2010 and September 30, 2012.
+• Recently licensed architect, having achieved initial licensure in the U.S. and its territories between January 1, 2013 and September 30, 2016.

-• Submission materials must be within an 8-1/2” x 11” electronic format, limited to no more than the page specifications stated below.
+• Submission materials must be in an 8-1/2” x 11” electronic format, limited to no more than the page specifications stated below.

 Note: By making a submission, the applicant grants permission to the AIANY to reproduce and publicly display submission material if the applicant receives an award.
 Materials submitted will not be returned to the applicant

-Each candidate for the ENYA Merit Award must be nominated by an AIA NY member or an AIA component executive.
+Each candidate for the ENYA Merit Award must be nominated by an AIANY member of any type (Architect, Associate, International Associate,Corporate, Professional, etc.) or an AIA New York executive.

 • The nominator must submit a letter of nomination (limited to 1 page)